VladimirP1/hardware-hrpi/README.md

 # RT-preempt

-I have built my RT kernel from official Rasberry Pi Foundation's kernel patched with corresponding RT version.
+- I have built my RT kernel from official Rasberry Pi Foundation's kernel patched with corresponding RT version.

-If your pi does not boot with RT-patched kernel try adding sdhci_bcm2708.enable_llm=0 to cmdline

-If you expirince hangs with RT kernel try to add dwc_otg.fiq_enable=0 to cmdline
+- If your pi does not boot with RT-patched kernel try adding sdhci_bcm2708.enable_llm=0 to cmdline.
+If you expirince hangs with RT kernel try to add dwc_otg.fiq_enable=0 to cmdline.

 # WARNING
 This board uses 10k resistors to protect Raspberry pi's inputs from 5v and relies on its internal protection diodes.